 DNTA 1460 - Clinical-Dental Assisting / Assistant

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Upon completion, students will be able to:
+A grade of C or better is required for progression